Enjoying our puzzle hints?

 Yellow group: BORDER

-These words all relate to the concept of a border or edge, whether physical or metaphorical.
-They can be used to describe the boundary between two things.
+These words are all related to the concept of a border or edge, whether it be a physical boundary or a figurative one.
+They can be used to describe the limits or extremities of something.

 Green group: KINDS OF FICTION